 I will email this recipe to you, so you can come back to it later!

-There are many gluten free baking powder brands to choose from in both aluminum-free and double-acting.
-You will typically find baking powder in the baking aisle in your grocery store and not the gluten free section (if your store has one.)
+There are many gluten-free baking powder brands to choose from in both aluminum-free and double-acting varieties.
+You will typically find baking powder in the baking aisle of your grocery store, not in the gluten-free section (if your store has one).

 • Clabber Girl Baking Powder